android/android-studio-poet/README.md

 * You can have both source and resources inter-module dependencies

 ## UI layer configurations
-* Specify `dataBindingConfig` for data binding
+* Specify `dataBindingConfig` for Data Binding
   * It has a property `listenerCount` to indicate the number of data variables.
-  * It has a property `kapt` to specify whether we want to use java annotation processor or kapt to process data bindings.
+  * It has a property `kapt` to specify whether we want to use Java Annotation Processor or Kapt to process data bindings.
-* Specify `viewBinding` for view binding.
+* Specify `viewBinding` for View Binding.
-* Specify `composeConfig` for compose.
+* Specify `composeConfig` for Compose.
   * It has a property `actionCount` to indicate the number of clickable actions.
 * If nothing above is specified, the UI layer code will be traditional XML-based layout.
 * Errors will be thrown when two of the above config is specified.